siemens/ix/packages/documentation/docs/controls/content-header.md

 # Content header
 <!-- introduction start -->
-The content header provides a brief overview of the content on a page.
+Content headers provide a brief overview of the content on a page.
 <!-- introduction end -->
 <LinkableDocsTabs>
   <DocsUx />